Improvement of Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind and their theoretical analysis: Proofs

 \end{enumerate} Then, $(I - \mathcal{X}_n)^{-1}$ exists as a bounded operator on $C([a,b])$ to $C([a,b])$, with

 Furthermore, if $(I - \mathcal{X})u = g$ and $(I - \mathcal{X}_n)w = g$, then

 \end{theorem}

 In what follows, we show that the four conditions of Theorem~\ref{thm:Atkinson} are fulfilled with $\mathcal{X} = \Vol + \Fred$ and $\mathcal{X}_n = \VolSEn + \FredSEn$, under the assumptions of Theorem~\ref{thm:SE-Sinc-collocation}.
 Condition~1 clearly holds.
-Condition~2 is well known, as Theorem~\ref{thm:u-C} states.
+Condition~2 is well known, as stated by Theorem~\ref{thm:u-C}.
 Condition~3 immediately follows from the Arzel\`{a}--Ascoli theorem.
 For condition~4, in the following lemma, we show

 which implies that there exists a positive integer $N_0$ such that~\eqref{eq:operator-converge-condition} holds for all $N\geq N_0$.